MRASL/documentation/Laboratory.md

 ## Software
 * Vicon server: Do not install any software
-* MRASL local network: Do not plug in internet gate
+* MRASL local network: no Internet (Service Informatique Polymtl)